jhdeov/RedTyp/instructions_on_recipe_creation.md

 Note how the output string portion of the arc has to be flanked by brackets []\

-With this altered transitional arc, the 2-way FST will now voice the initial consonant, add a vowel 'i', and make another copy of the consonant without voicing it.For example for the input strings:
+With this altered transitional arc, the 2-way FST will now voice the initial consonant, add a vowel 'i', and make another copy of the consonant without voicing it.
+For example for the input strings:

 >>pata\
 		pataka\